MicrosoftDocs/cpp-docs/docs/standard-library/basic-string-class.md

 ### Return value

+The functions that return a value return either:

-Either a reference to the string object that gets assigned new characters by the member function or, if there is a individual character insertions, an iterator addressing the position of the character inserted, or none, depending on the particular member function.
+- A reference to the `basic_string` that contains the original string plus the new characters.
+- If there is a individual character insertions, an iterator at the position of the inserted characters.

 ### Example